edi-marc/42RomaLuiss-Piscine_C/README.md

-# 42_Roma
+# 42 Roma Luiss - Piscine C
-code and exercises for Piscine C of 42 Roma
+code and exercises for Piscine C of 42 Roma Luiss